nicholasgriffintn/experimentation-platform/README.md

 sh ./scripts/run.sh
 ```

-This will setup the required services and start the API and analysis services.
+This will setup the required services in the background.
+Once that's done, you can follow the instructions in each of the apps to get the platform running.

 ## Database Migrations